TuringLang/docs/README.md

 ## Contributing

 The easiest way to contribute to the documentation is to simply open a pull request.
-A preview version of the documentation is built for PRs, so you can see how your changes look without having to build the entire site locally.
+A preview version of the documentation is built for pull requests, so you can see how your changes look without having to build the entire site locally.
 (Note that if you are editing a tutorial that takes a long time to run, this feedback may take a while.)

 The `main` branch contains the Quarto source code.